victorhugotagliapietra/AdviceHealth/README.md

 ### 5. Access the Application

-Once the containers are up and running, you can access the application at http://localhost:5000.
+Once the containers are up and running, you can access the application at http://localhost:5678.

+If this port is already in use, you can change the port in Dockerfile and docker-compose.yml.

 ### 6. API Endpoints